commerce-docs/pbmodules/README.md

+# PB Modules!
-# Scaffolding CLI for Page Builder modules
+## A scaffolding CLI for creating Page Builder modules

 `pbmodules` is a scaffolding CLI for creating both custom and extension starter modules for Page Builder content types.